-This command initiates and terminates a call from the device to a remote destination to test whether connectivity, media, etc., are correct.
-Sends a SIP INVITE message and then manages the call with the call recipient.
+This command initiates and terminates a call from the device to a remote destination to test whether, for example, connectivity and media are correct.
+The device sends a SIP INVITE message and then manages the call with the call recipient.